kairi003/PicrewRecipes/README.md

 # PicrewRecipes
 This chrome extension can save and load image maker recipes as a JSON file at Picrew (https://picrew.me/).

-In addition to the menu bar, you can also be operate with context menu or shortcut keys.
+In addition to the menu bar, you can also be operate with context menu, shortcut keys or dropping recipe files.

 ## Feauture
 - Load recipes